Penance (2009 film)

 Penance is a 2009 American horror film directed by Jake Kennedy.
 It stars Jason Connery, Marieh Delfino, Graham McTavish, and Michael Rooker.
 Horror film icon Tony Todd has a cameo role as a sinister chauffeur.

 Premise

 A young mother decides to become a stripper to earn some fast cash only to find her worst nightmares are about to begin when she falls into the hands of a religious fanatic intent on changing her "evil" ways.

 Cast

 Release

-On November 17, 2009; an unrated Director's Cut was released on DVD by Independent Media Distribution.
+On November 17, 2009, an unrated Director's Cut was released on DVD by Independent Media Distribution.
 It was later released by Allegro Corporation on October 22, 2013.

+Reception

+Nicolas Rapold for The New York Times was generally positive in his review.
+However, Mike D'Angelo for The Dissolve was less positive, saying the film was "painfully repetitive and monotonous".